Steam Deck: Games

 Due to potential confusion on game compatibility, Valve introduced a process in October 2021 by which they brought in additional staff to review games on Steam to make sure a game is fully playable on the Steam Deck.
 Games that are confirmed to be compatible with the Steam Deck, including those with Proton and any middleware DRM solutions, that by default meet minimum performance specifications, are marked as "Verified".
 Games that may require some user tinkering with settings, such as having to use a system control to bring up the on-screen keyboard, are tagged as "Playable".
 Another category, "Unsupported", are games that Valve has tested to not be fully compatible with the Steam Deck, such as VR games, or games using Windows-specific codecs that have not yet been made compatible with Proton or software apps.
 These ratings are to change over time as both the Steam Deck software improves as well as updates made by developers to games to improve compatibility with the Steam Deck software.
 By 2025, several other portable gaming computers had been released, with Valve preparing SteamOS to be used as the operating system for these devices.
 As part of a May 2025 update, Valve included a subset of the Steam Deck compatibility system to aid users on these alternate devices to help with identifying compatible games.

 Users download games onto the Steam Deck to store on either the internal storage or SD card, each storage device treated as a separate Steam Library for games.
 This allows SD cards with different Steam Libraries to be swapped in and out.
 Valve is exploring the ability to pre-load games on an SD card outside of the Deck, such as through a personal computer.
 The ability to download games onto the Steam Deck from a local network Steam installation was added in February 2023.
-While the Deck was designed for playing games on the Steam storefront, desktop mode allows for installation of third-party storefronts like Epic Games Store, Ubisoft Connect, or Origin.
+While the Deck was designed for playing games on the Steam storefront, desktop mode allows for installation of third-party storefronts like Battle.net, Epic Games Store, GOG, Ubisoft Connect, or Origin.
 It is possible to replace SteamOS with a different operating system entirely or set up multi-booting.
 It is also possible to use Microsoft Edge for Xbox Cloud Gaming, allowing those with Xbox Game Pass subscriptions access to that catalogue of games.
 Newell stated that Valve would support Microsoft in bringing Xbox Game Pass to Steam and Steam Deck if they want that route.
 With the system's open nature, users have also been able to add emulators to run games that users own from other consoles or computer systems.